What is Bursitis?

 Critical Symptoms- Seek Medical Assistance As Soon As Possible

 When you visit a pain doctor NJ or a pain doctor NY you can expect a wide range of solutions to the issues you are experiencing.
 The first step to treatment is an accurate identification of the problem.
-The trained experts at the Pain Treatment Clinic will perform some tests and a full analysis of your general health to pinpoint the exact problem.
-Pain is a symptom of many issues.
-In all cases, great effort is made to commence your recovery through non-invasive, non-surgical methods first.
+The trained experts at the Pain Treatment Clinic will perform some tests and a full analysis of your general health.
+In all cases, great effort is made to commence your recovery through non-invasive, non-surgical methods.
 To receive a complete analysis, it is essential for you to bring the list of medication you are currently taking.
-After a physical examination, the physician may remove a small sample of fluid from the bursa for further testing of infection and the possibility of crystal formation.
+After a physical examination, your physician may remove a small sample of fluid from the bursa for further testing.
 An x-ray to check for any broken bones is possible, blood tests might reveal rheumatoid arthritis, and a CT scan or MRI will determine if there are any torn tendons.
 Some of many treatment options follow:

 - Corticosteroids: These drugs mimic the natural cortisone produced by your body to treat inflammation.
 Once the drug is introduced into the area of the inflamed bursa by injection, healing is usually accomplished quickly.